 If it’s made of aluminum, then you can put it in curbside recycling.

 These will need to go in an HHW collection.
 County websites will alert you when these collections take place.
-Purchasing a battery recycling kit from Batterysolutions.com will handle the recycling of any type of battery from anywhere in North America.
+Purchasing a battery recycling kit from Batterysolutions.com will handle recycling any battery from anywhere in North America.

 Like alkaline batteries, these will need to go in an HHW collection.
-Purchasing a battery recycling kit from Batterysolutions.com will handle the recycling of carbon-zinc batteries as well.
+Purchasing a battery recycling kit from Batterysolutions.com will also handle the recycling of carbon-zinc batteries.

 The Home Depot will recycle hybrid car batteries.
 Local scrap yards and Battery Recyclers of America will pay for your old battery.
 If a mechanic replaces the battery for you, the car shop will keep the old battery and recycle it for you.